 Chemical peels remove damaged outer layers of skin to make skin smoother, reduce scarring and remove blemishes.
 Ranging from mild to strong, there are three types of chemical peels: alpha hydroxy acid (AHA), trichloroacetic acid (TCA) and phenol.
 The strength of each peel is tailored to the patient.
 Peels can be combined with other procedures, such as facelifts, for additional improvement to skin.
 Chemical peels may be covered by insurance if they are performed for medical rather than cosmetic reasons.

-Chemical peels are performed by Dr. Baljeet Purewal for patients in Short Hills, New Jersey, and the surrounding areas.
+Chemical peels are performed by Dr. Baljeet Purewal for patients in Short Hills, Westfield, Essex County, and Northern New Jersey.
 Anesthesia is not required because TCA and phenol have anesthetic properties, and AHA produces only a slight stinging.

 Chemical Peel Procedure